MicrosoftDocs/learn/learn-pr/github/introduction-to-github/includes/3-components-of-the-github-flow.md

-In this unit we are reviewing the following:
+In this unit, we are reviewing the following components of the Github flow:

 -	Branches
 -	Commits